11 minutes read

 There are more and more CBD oils sold in the UK market and a lot of it is imported from the member states of the European Union.
 With the Brexit transition period coming to an end in 2021 the question of future regulation is on everyone's mind.

-Even though the novel foods regulation is part of the EU law, it will remain a part of the UK regulation.
+Even though the novel food regulation is part of the EU law, it will remain a part of the UK regulation.
 The regulation is currently frozen in the EU, the UK on the other hand will start with its enforcement, this will give cannabis-based products in the UK some clarity on their status.

 Conclusion